 In May 2021, the FASB issued ASU 2021-04, "Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)".
 ASU 2021-04 reduces diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that remain equity classified after modification or exchange.
 ASU 2021-04 provides guidance for a modification or an exchange of a freestanding equity-classified written call option that is not within the scope of another Topic.
-It specifically addresses: (1) how an entity should treat a modification or exchange; (2) how an entity should measure the effect of a modification or an exchange of a freestanding equity-classified after modification or exchange; and (3) how an entity should recognize the effect of a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange.
+It specifically addresses: (1) how an entity should treat a modification or exchange; (2) how an entity should measure the effect of a modification or an exchange of a freestanding equity-classified after modification or exchange; and (3) how an entity should recognize the effect of a modification or an exchange of a freestanding equity-classified after modification or exchange; and (3) how an entity should recognize the effect of a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange.
 ASU 2021-04 will be effective for all entities for fiscal years beginning after December 15, 2021.
-An entity should apply the amendments prospectively to modifications or exchanges occurring on or after the effect of the amendments.
-On January 1, 2022, the Company adopted this standard without any material impact on its condensed consolidated financial statements.
+An entity should apply the amendments prospectively to modifications or exchanges occurring on or after the effective date of the amendments.
+On January 1, 2022, the Company adopted this standard without any material impact on its con